nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 2. If you are logging on for the first time, click to read the Terms and Conditions, then click to Accept and Continue.

-3. Take a few moments to read about Xi IoT, then click Get Started.
+3. Take a few moments to read about Karbon Services for IoT, then click Get Started.

-Your web browser displays the Xi IoT dashboard and the Xi IoT Quick Start Menu.
+Your web browser displays the Karbon Services for IoT dashboard and the Karbon Services for IoT Quick Start Menu.

-Xi IoT Quick Start Menu
+Karbon Services for IoT Quick Start Menu
 -----------------------

-The Xi IoT management console includes a Quick Start menu next to your user name.
+The Karbon Services for IoT management console includes a Quick Start menu next to your user name.
 You can click Quick Start, then click the links to:

 1. See object detection in action by using a YouTube-8M video.

 2. Try object detection on your phone.

-3. Invite your colleagues to try out Xi IoT
+3. Invite your colleagues to try out Karbon Services for IoT

 4. Edit a data pipeline